iamromulan/QuecDeploy/ISSUES.md

 Reference from original reported issue here:  [Issue 6](https://github.com/iamromulan/RM520N-GL/issues/6) Windows Defender thinks this is a virus. **It is not a virus.** Its a false positive as a result of:
-1. I do not sign the exe; buy me a cert if you would like (open an issue)
+1. I do not sign the exe; buy me a cert if you would like (open an issue, looks [expensive](https://www.digicert.com/signing/compare-code-signing-certificates) )
 2. The tool used to download the files from my mega.nz account ([megatools](https://xff.cz/megatools)) is converted to a base64 and embedded into the ps1 script.
 The exe is created from the ps1 file using  [PSPackager](https://ironmansoftware.com/release/powershell-packager)

 To fix the issue: